Metastatic brain tumor

 - Vision changes -- double vision, decreased vision

 - Weakness of a body area

-An examination shows brain and nervous system (neurologic) changes based on where the tumor is located in the brain.
+A neurologic examination can show brain and nervous system changes based on where the tumor is in the brain.
 Signs of increased pressure in the skull are also common.
 Some tumors may not show signs until they are very large.
-Then, they cause a very quick decline in nervous system function.
+Then, they can cause a very quick decline in nervous system function.